-AI publishes one issue per year, in November.
+AI publishes one issue per year.
 Submissions can be sent throughout the year, however editorial deadlines are:

 Research articles are fully refereed.
 They should describe the aims, processes, outcomes and application of unpublished original research.
 They should make a substantial contribution to knowledge and understanding of the subject matter and should be supported by relevant figures and tabulated data.
 Research articles should be normally no more than 6,000 words in length (including list of references), with 4 figures.